Research Output per year

 Member of the Social Sciences Tier 2 College Research Ethics Committee– December 2015 – 2017;

-Philippa's main supervisory interests are in the understanding and applications of drawing, arts/health research, drawing and literature, and visual research methods (particularly drawing).
+My main supervisory interests are in the understanding and applications of drawing in clinical settings, the use of drawing as a tool of learning, approaches to arts/health research, the relationship between drawing and writing and creative/visual research methods.

 Dr Gavin Fry, Male textile artists in 1980s Britain: a practice based inquiry into their reasons for using this medium, 2018.